 The inner wood of a baobab tree is rich in water, making it a favourite food source for elephants during the dry season.

-Guests staying at Jabali Ridge, Jabali Private House or Kwihala, have the opportunity for a first-hand account of the program in the form of a presentation.
+Guests staying at Jabali Ridge or Jabali Private House have the opportunity for a first-hand account of the program in the form of a presentation.
 With sufficient prior arrangement, a team member from STEP can join guests in camp to talk through the work being done, why it is necessary, and explain some of the finer details and inner workings of the program.

 More Wildlife & Conservation Articles